Grand historical designs

 Over the centuries the tree avenues have been replaced as trees grew old and died.
 In the 1950s the tree avenue along Blackheath Avenue was replanted with horse chestnut trees and in the 1970s diseased elms along the park’s lower parterre banking in front of the Queen’s House and The Avenue roadway were replaced with lime, turkey oaks and beech trees.

-However, these avenues are now at threat from new pests and disease: a disease called bleeding canker which infects horse chestnut trees, and a fungal-like disease called Phytophtora is attacking sweet chestnut trees.
+However, these avenues are now at threat from new pests and diseases.
 Many of the turkey oaks and beech trees are damaged and in poor condition.
 Many trees in these avenues have already died and without taking action now, these tree avenues would continue to decline and die.
 We need to diversify the species in the tree avenues with disease and pest-resistant trees if they are to survive.

 Planting new trees for generations to enjoy

-Trees will be replanted In a long-term phased project.
+Trees will be replanted in a long-term phased project.
 They will be sourced from UK nurseries and aged between 15-30 years in order to have the best immediate impact.
 Sweet Chestnuts are currently being grown under contract using seeds collected from the park’s ancient trees.
-The phased project will see 308 new trees planted in Greenwich Park over four years.
-Work will begin towards the end of 2020 and be completed by 2024.
+The phased project will see hundreds of new trees planted in Greenwich Park over four years.
+Work will begin towards the end of 2022 and be completed by 2024.